jdwatson08/House-Price-Model/README.md

 <div>
 <h2>How to use</h2>
-To see to result of the model, download the datafile, open in Google Colab, and run the notebook
+To see to result of the model, download the datafile, open in Google Colab, and run the notebook.
 </div>

 <div>
 <h2>Credits</h2>
-The inspiration for this model is the Kaggle challenge "House Prices - Advanced Regression Techniques" https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/overview
+The inspiration for this model is the Kaggle challenge "House Prices - Advanced Regression Techniques". https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/overview
 </div>